How to Start a Cleaning Business & Become Successful

 • Take care of your cleaning licenses.

-• Set your pricelist.
+• Set your price list.

 When you prepare with diligence, you can start a cleaning business from your home relatively stress-free.
 Best of luck!